-- 91 The indicator in the above Equation measures the level of market power in a value chain resulting from resource-based vertical power based on differential dependency.
-The higher the indication of the above equation is, the more imbalanced power is among market players in the value chain. - 92 This sector inquiry calculates supply-chain level of vertical market power in terms of dispersion of firm-level vertical market power [which is in turn measured as the share of square betweenness centrality (SSBC)] for a given supply chain.
-However, given the high number of firms with close-to-zero square betweenness centralities (i.e. firms with irrelevant amounts of vertical market power) found in every supply chain, we have excluded from the sample the ones with a share of SBC lower than 1%. - 93 The Table below shows the results of this calculation for the 11 product categories.
+- 95 The indicator in the above Equation measures the level of market power in a value chain resulting from resource-based vertical power based on differential dependency.
+The higher the indication of the above equation is, the more imbalanced power is among market players in the value chain. - 96 This sector inquiry calculates supply-chain level of vertical market power in terms of dispersion of firm-level vertical market power [which is in turn measured as the share of square betweenness centrality (SSBC)] for a given supply chain.
+However, given the high number of firms with close-to-zero square betweenness centralities (i.e. firms with irrelevant amounts of vertical market power) found in every supply chain, we have excluded from the sample the ones with a share of SBC lower than 1%. - 97 The above index is an indicator of vertical market power at the supply chain level.
+It corresponds to the HHI index for all companies (suppliers and retailers) shown as follows: